 Midas's financial qualification thresholds are disclosed in the current FDD.
 With a $192K–$431K investment range, the SBA equity injection (10–20%) runs $19K–$86K depending on total project cost.
 Franchisees should also document working capital reserves to cover operating expenses through the ramp-up period.
 Review Item 7 and Item 5 of the current FDD with your lender for the most current figures.

 ClearValue Lending works with franchise operators across industries — from QSR to automotive services.
 Apply at Find my match.
-Your file routes to one matched lender in our network.
+Your file routes to the funding partners in our network best matched to your file.
 Related: SBA 7(a) loans explained · SBA 504 loan explained.

 Sources